JuliaDataScience/JuliaDataScience/contents/data_vis_makie.md

 > due to the native Julia codebase and official support from [JuliaHub](https://juliahub.com).
 > Therefore, this is where we'll focus all of our data visualization efforts.

-`Makie.jl` deals with arrays (@sec:array), such as vector and matrices.
+`Makie.jl` deals with arrays (@sec:array), such as vectors and matrices.
-This makes `Makie.jl` capable of dealing with any tabular data, especially `DataFrames` as we covered in @sec:dataframes.
+This makes `Makie.jl` capable of dealing with any tabular data and especially `DataFrames` as we covered in @sec:dataframes.

 Like many plotting packages, the code is split into multiple packages.
 `Makie.jl` is the front end package that defines all plotting functions required to create plot objects.